 Grab your cast-iron skillet and your sweet tooth, folks.
 There’s skillet cake to be had.
 Skillet cake is moist and tender and just sweet enough and sorta like upside-down cake except it’s right-side up.
 You can make it with just about any fruit—stone fruits during late summer are lovely but then so are fall fruits come autumn or berries during late spring.
 Just follow your instincts and play around with it.–Renee Schettler Rossi

-Skillet Cake Recipe
+Skillet Plum Cake

 - Quick Glance

 - Serves 6

 - 4 tablespoons (2 ounces) unsalted butter, at room temperature, plus more for the skillet

 - 1 cup all-purpose flour, plus more for skillet

 - 1/2 teaspoon coarse salt

 - 3/4 cup plus 2 tablespoons granulated sugar